Germany's biggest Burger King franchisee files for insolvency

+* Bonanza creek energy successfully completes prepackaged financial restructuring; emerges from chapter 11; announces new board of directors

-FRANKFURT Germany's Yi-Ko Holding, formerly the biggest operator of Burger King BKW.N restaurants in the country, has filed for insolvency, Yi-Ko's lawyers said, putting 3,000 jobs at risk.
+FRANKFURT Dec 10 Germany's Yi-Ko Holding, formerly the biggest operator of Burger King restaurants in the country, has filed for insolvency, Yi-Ko's lawyers said, putting 3,000 jobs at risk.

 Burger King had told Yi-Ko three weeks ago to shut down its 89 restaurants across Germany immediately, saying the franchisee had violated its rules on the treatment of employees.